Near-equilibrium measurements of nonequilibrium free energy

-We will use this expression to relate non-equilibrium probability distributions to cumulants of work.
-First, we replace the generic measurement $\func$ with a delta function of the final system configuration $\delta\l(x-\Fx\r)$.
-This gives a relation between the non-equilibrium probability of a configuration, and a non-linear average of the work performed on the system during the time-reversed protocol, starting from that configuration~\cite{Crooks2000}:
+We will use Eq.~(\ref{equ:pea}) to relate nonequilibrium probability distributions to moments of the work distribution.
+First, we replace the generic measurement $\func$ with a delta function $\delta\l[\Fx-x\r]$ of the final system microstate $\Fx$.
+This gives a relation between the nonequilibrium probability of a microstate, and a nonlinear average of the work performed on the system during the time-reversed protocol, starting from that microstate~\cite{Crooks2000}:

 The subscript ``$x;\R$'' indicates initial preparation of the system in microstate $x$ and subsequent work measurement during protocol $\R$.
 Next, we rearrange the previous expression as in Ref.~\cite{Evans1995},